-The carrier pipe shall be supported on casing spacers at 10 foot maximum spacing and shall be installed with restrained joints.
+The carrier pipe shall be supported on casing spacers at the manufacturer's recommendation or maximum of 10 foot spacing and shall be installed with restrained joints.
 See the Engineering Specifications, Materials of Construction, and the Standard Detail for additional information.